ALFALFAsurvey/ALFALFA_Legacy/README.md

 ## Downloading this repository

-If you use git then the easiest way to get the repo is to run the following command in a terminal in a suitable location:
+If you use git then the easiest way to get this repo is to run the following command in a terminal in a suitable location:

 ```bash
 git clone git@github.com:jonesmg/ALFALFA_Legacy.git
 ```

-If you are planning to work on developing code for this repo then we strongly recommend, using git to allow all the changes to be kept track of.
+If you are planning to work on developing code for this repo then we strongly recommend using git to allow all the changes to be kept track of.
 For git installation instructions please click [here](https://git-scm.com/downloads).
+In case you need a refresher [here](https://www.geeksforgeeks.org/basic-git-commands-with-examples/) are some examples of basic git commands.

 If you just want to download the repo, but don't want to develop the code or use git, then you can simply download it as a zip file at the following url: